louib/panbuild/README.md

 # 2flatpak

-2flatpak is a repository of scripts to generate flatpak manifests from different other build systems.
+2flatpak is a repository of scripts to generate flatpak manifests from other build systems.

 ## Install